Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 1. Check Internet Connection

-This most obvious problem for messages being hung up in your outbox is the inability to conduct the actual sending transaction.
+The most obvious problem with messages hanging up in your outbox is the inability to conduct the actual sending transaction.

-It’s important to remember that you need the internet to transmit messages from your end to the receivers, but without a steady and stable internet signal, that is simply not possible.
+It’s important to remember that you need the internet to transmit messages from your end to the receivers.
+Still, without a steady and stable internet signal, that is impossible.

 Checking internet speed